lukas-braun/dissociating-similarity/README.md

     month={July},
     series={Proceedings of Machine Learning Research},
     publisher={PMLR}
-    editor={Singh, Aarti and Fazel, Maryam and Hsu, Daniel and Lacoste-Julien, Simon and Smith, Virginia and Berkenkamp, Felix and Maharaj, Tegan}, }
+    editor={Singh, Aarti and Fazel, Maryam and Hsu, Daniel and Lacoste-Julien, Simon and Smith, Virginia and Berkenkamp, Felix and Maharaj, Tegan}
+}
 ```